hopetambala/SI664-docs/exercises/assignment_v6p2.md

 HeritageSiteCategory property values |

 ### 4.3 Pagination template
 The `site.html` file includes the following code for rendering the pagination bar.
+Pretty cool and no need to write it yourself.

 ```html
 <!-- WARNING: there is no missing code between <nav>...</nav> -->